sxtystrs/sxtystrs/README.md

 i also like golden kaumy, sk8 the infinity, wuthering waves, and no home ,,, and many more i am forgetting ,,, !!!
 <p/>
 <p align="center">
-i think that is it. sign my strawpage. ok goodbye!
+i think that is it. ok goodbye!
 <p/>